H.P. range (England)

-The early post-war British H-P engines were marketed in relatively modest numbers by a firm known as Morbone Requisites which was located in Barnet, Hertfordshire, England. a little to the north-west of London.
+The early post-war British H-P engines were marketed in relatively modest numbers by a firm known as Morborne Requisites Ltd. which was located in Barnet, Hertfordshire, England, a little to the north-west of London.
 However, the range actually had its origins in early 1946 when the initial designs were manufactured and marketed by a different firm under the Atlas name.

 Unfortunately, both the Atlas and H-P model engines were very sparsely documented during their period of production.
 As a result, documentary source information is thin on the ground.
 Moreover, due to their comparative present-day rarity, opportunities for examining examples at first hand are rather limited.
 I’ll have to do the best that I can on the basis of the somewhat scanty information that is available, including a number of images extracted from various publications or provided by my valued colleagues.

-Thankfully, I do have a good representative example of the manufacturer’s work in the form of a Mk.
+Thankfully, I do have good representative examples of both the Atlas and H.P. ranges in the form of an Atlas 3 cc Series II sparker and a Mk.
 III variant of the H-P 3.5 cc diesel.
-This provides an opportunity to evaluate the manufacturer’s capabilities at first hand as well as undertake the first-ever published test of the engine.
+This provides an opportunity to evaluate the manufacturers' capabilities at first hand as well as undertake the first-ever published tests of both engines.

 As always when writing about any model engine range, it’s important to place the engines in their proper context.
 I’ll begin by attempting to do just that.